Taoism, Minus the Nonsense

 Externally, the goal was the same as in Europe: to synthesize gold from base metals.
 The Taoists believed that eating this gold would confer immortality.
 The methodology was similar too: a highly esoteric set of instructions for burning, distilling, and condensing various substances, transmitted via an oral tradition and obscurantist texts.

 Internal alchemy was focused on the proper circulation of qi, with the goal of prolonging life, or ensuring an eternal life after death.
-It mainly consists of breathing and meditation exercises, which many still find helpful today.
+It mainly consists of breathing and meditation exercises, which many still find helpful today6.

 Over millennia, Taoist masters have become wrapped in mythos.
 Laozi is said to have become immortal or a god.